-The library provides a number of free adaptive technologies and services for users with disabilities.
+The library provides a number of free adaptive technologies, collections, and services for users with disabilities.

 This color video magnification system has a camera unit, closed circuit TV monitor, and movable tray.
 Printed material may be magnified from 3 to 50 times.
 For those who have problems reading black-on-white print, the enlarger comes with the capability of changing the background colors.